 Last weekend was quite intense and not without some issues which I will address in this post.
-Installing apes can have varying degrees of difficulty dependent upon the bike and which handlebars you choose.
+Installing apes can have varying degrees of difficulty depending upon the bike and which handlebars you choose.
 The Street Glide is one of the more difficult because of the fairing and electronics involved.
 The job was a success though and worthy of writing about.

-We worked on that for a couple hours, trying everything we could think of to get all that wire through and it simply wouldn't go.
-The wires would continually get caught in that tight turn and wouldnt pull through.
-We managed one time to get all of the wires completely through the handlebars to the point there was only about 4 inches left to pull out but we were unable to get the wires around that sharp curve to completion.
+We worked on that for a couple of hours, trying everything we could think of to get all that wire through and it simply wouldn't go.
+The wires would continually get caught in that tight turn and wouldn't pull through.
+We managed one time to get all of the wires completely through the handlebars to the point there were only about 4 inches left to pull out but we were unable to get the wires around that sharp curve to completion.
 We tried grease to help it slide through and even that didn't work.
 It was frustrating to get so close and have to pull them all back out because they wouldn't go through.

 We ended up finding a set at Harbor Freight but those were so big I ended up having the file down the points to fit in the snap ring holes on the bike.
 I probably could have ordered them but didn't want the bike sitting in pieces taking up garage space while we waited for them to arrive.
-I'm happy we did the work, happy with the results, and would do it again but not with these type of bars because of the difficulty of routing the wires through them.
-A 90 degree down turn or rounded down turn on the bars would have still looked good and prevented all of the major problems we had with installation.
+I'm happy we did the work, happy with the results, and would do it again but not with these types of bars because of the difficulty of routing the wires through them.
+A 90-degree downturn or rounded downturn on the bars would have still looked good and prevented all of the major problems we had with installation.
 They do look good though, ride well, and I am happy with the final result.